Sound Ideas

-Sound Ideas is the repository of one of the largest commercially available sound effects libraries in the world.
+Sound Ideas Canada Ltd. (also known as Sound Ideas) is a Canadian audio company and the archive of one of the largest commercially available sound effects libraries in the world.
 It has accumulated the sound effects, which it releases in collections by download or on CD and hard drive, through acquisition, exclusive arrangement with movie studios, and in-house production.

 Sound effects libraries

 The company's first sound effects collection, the Series 1000, was released in 1979.
-The sound effects library includes thousands of effects ranging from adding machines to simulated farts, and the quality of its effects are regarded as excellent for theatrical use.
+The sound effects library includes thousands of effects ranging from adding machines to zebras, and the quality of its effects are regarded as excellent for theatrical use.
 In 1987, Sound Ideas released Series 2000 – a 22-CD set that was the world's first fully digital sound effect library.